ryanklee/think-taink/docs/research_needs.md

 12. [ ] Strategies for integrating emergent communication protocols with existing language models
 13. [ ] Techniques for scaling decentralized decision-making to complex, real-world scenarios
 14. [ ] Approaches for ensuring ethical considerations in large-scale multi-agent simulations
+15. [ ] Techniques for implementing continual learning in AI agents for long-term knowledge retention and transfer
+16. [ ] Methods for improving cross-user generalization and few-shot learning in multi-agent systems
+17. [ ] Strategies for developing co-evolving multi-agent transfer reinforcement learning frameworks
+18. [ ] Approaches for creating foundation decision models for generalization across various tasks
+19. [ ] Techniques for integrating human-in-the-loop learning in multi-agent systems for long-term adaptation
+20. [ ] Methods for addressing policy-value alignment and robustness in search-based multi-agent learning

 ## Current Research Needs